NicHub/mpu9250-esp32/README.md

-# M P U 9 2 5 0    on    E S P 3 2
+# M P U 9 2 5 0    o n    E S P 3 2

 Measure the orientation of a MPU9250 IMU and display the results on a web page served by an ESP32.
 Communication is done with WebSocket.
-The 3D visualisation is made with [three.js](https://threejs.org), and the 2D dials are handmade in SVG.
+The 3D visualization is made with [three.js](https://threejs.org), and the 2D dials are handmade in SVG.

 The project must be compiled with *PlatformIO Core 4.0*.